QUT-Digital-Observatory/coordination-network-toolkit/README.md

 Giglietto, F., Righetti, N., Rossi, L., & Marino, G. (2020).
 It takes a village to manipulate the media: coordinated link sharing behavior during 2018 and 2019 Italian elections.
 Information, Communication and Society, 1–25.

-Graham, T., Bruns, A., Zhu, G., & Campbell, R. (2020, in press).
+Graham, T., Bruns, A., Zhu, G., & Campbell, R. (2020).
 Like a virus: The coordinated spread of coronavirus disinformation.
 Report commissioned for the Centre for Responsible Technology.

 Keller, F. B., Schoch, D., Stier, S., & Yang, J. (2020).
 Political Astroturfing on Twitter: How to coordinate a disinformation Campaign.
 Political Communication, 37(2), 256-280.